tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 same task, but the varied group practices with multiple instances along some task-relevant dimension that remains invariant for the constant group.
-For example, studies using a projectile throwing task might assign participants to either constant training that practicing throwing from a single location, and a varied group that throws from multiple locations.
+For example, studies using a projectile throwing task might assign participants to either constant training that practice throwing from a single location, or to a varied group that throws from multiple locations.
 Following training, both groups are then tested from novel throwing locations (Pacheco & Newell, 2018; Pigott & Shapiro, 1984;
 Willey & Liu, 2018a; Wulf, 1991).